This course requires 2 options.

 This term students begin to get an insight into what a media genre is and how it impacts on the type of stories that are told.
 This involves students looking at one specific film genre, examples of films from this genre and also beginning to write a practice essay.

 Using the screenplays that students have written, they will now learn about the processes that need to happen to turn those screenplays into a completed film.
 Students will need to breakdown every element of their screenplay and plan as thoroughly as possible so that their words can be turned into an actual filmed sequence or scene.
 Once they have done all of this they will have created a blueprint document that can be used to create a scene or sequence for a film.

 The bulk of this term is dedicated to taking the blueprint that was created last term and physically making it into a scene or sequence.
 Students have the option of working by themselves, in a pair or in a group of three.
 They will physically need to find everything they need.
 Then they will need to work together to film all of the required footage.
 They will finally need to edit it all together and make it as compelling as possible for an audience to view.

-During this term students will also continue their study of the Superhero genre.
+During this term students will also continue their genre study.
 As well as understanding what determines whether or not a film belongs to a particular genre or not, they will be able to apply their analytical skills to a film of this genre and demonstrate an understanding of how effectively the elements of the genre are used by the film makers.
 This will lead into the senior exam week.

-This final term is dedicated to completing the study of the Superhero genre of film.
+This final term is dedicated to completing their genre study.
 Students will look at a range of examples from across the genre and get an insight into how the genre has been able to evolve and develop and change over time.
 While the bulk of the term is based on revision for the end of year exam, students will also be able to share their own films with the class and reflect on the challenges that are involved in film making.